Why Remote Working Works For Us

 A team using Trello can be just as successful as a team using Asana.

-There’s a lot of discussion about tools, and finding ones that are good enough is not hard to do (I’ll be sharing all of the tools that we use at Groove in an upcoming post).
+There’s a lot of discussion about remote working tools, and finding ones that are good enough is not hard to do.

 But tools aren’t the reason that teams succeed.